Incredibleflamer/Anime-batch-downloader-gui/README.md

 2. Search through the anime or manga list and download what you like.
 3. See progress in downloads.
 4. Anime episodes will be downloaded in the folder where you have stored `animedownloader.exe`.
-5. Manga chapters will be saved as PDF files in the designated folder.
+5. Manga chapters will be saved as cbz files in the designated folder.

 ## Videos